 - Sweat away your stress in a traditional Finnish sauna

-- Discover Helsinki's hidden culinary hot-spots on a food tour
+- Discover Helsinki's hidden culinary hot spots on a food tour

 - Visit a seafront fortress that symbolizes Finland's independence

-|Day 1||Arrive in Helsinki||Helsinki|
+|Day 1||Arrive in Helsinki, Sauna Experience||Helsinki|

 |Day 2||Explore Helsinki||Helsinki|

-|Day 6||Depart from Helsinki|
+|Day 6||Depart Helsinki|

-Day 1: Arrive in Helsinki
+Day 1: Arrive in Helsinki, Sauna Experience

-Check-in to your accommodations, relax and get ready for the highlight of your first day, a traditional Finnish sauna.
+Upon arrival in Helsinki, the capital of Finland, you'll have a direct transfer to your hotel.
+Check in to your accommodations, relax and get ready for the highlight of your first day, a traditional Finnish sauna.

-Sauna is such an intrinsic part of Finnish life that it's been nominated for the UNESCO Intangible Cultural Heritage List of traditions or practices that form part of a place's unique identity.
+The sauna is such an intrinsic part of Finnish life that it's been nominated for the UNESCO Intangible Cultural Heritage List of traditions or practices that form part of a place's unique identity.
 You'll learn what all the buzz is about as you participate in an authentic sauna ritual.

 Day 2: Explore Helsinki